-- The employee must be solely in Kenya to serve the employer A. - The employee must be a citizen of Kenya Β. - C. The employee must be recruited or engaged in Kenya - D. The employee must get travel allowances from the employer - 2.
+- B. The employee must be a citizen of Kenya - C. The employee must be recruited or engaged in Kenya - D. The employee must get travel allowances from the employer - 2.
 Paul Matata is an employee of Hill Care Ltd. He reported an annual employment income of Sh.1,360,000 before housing benefit for the year 2022.
 He lived in a company house and paid a nominal rent of Sh.5,000 per month for the house.
 The fair market rental value of houses in the estate was Sh.50,000 per month.